AlvaroSMoreno/apigeex2openapi/README.md

 - auth: apikey | bearer | oauth2 (default > apikey)
 - config: {name of the folder where de env_config.json file is located - ex. "/folder_name"} (default > ./)
 - hub: {example: rapid}
-- info: if ~rapid~ is chosen as the target platform, you can select the description as: short | long (default > short)
+- info: if *rapid* is chosen as the target platform, you can select the description as: short | long (default > short)
-- cat: if ~rapid~ is chosen as the target platform, you can select the category as: ["Aftermarket Parts", "Manufacturing", "Connected Truck", "Sales and Marketing", "Warranty", "Other"] (default > Other)
+- cat: if *rapid* is chosen as the target platform, you can select the category as: ["Aftermarket Parts", "Manufacturing", "Connected Truck", "Sales and Marketing", "Warranty", "Other"] (default > Other)
 - who: Developer/Tech Support email responsible for this API {example: support@example.com}
+- body: false | true (default > true)

 ## Create a env_config.json File
 Use the following structure to add a env_config file <br>